hoshomoh/blog/_posts/2021-05-31-using-context-api-in-react.md

 export default UserContext;
 ```

-The code above create a React context named `UserContext` and this also gives us a `Provider` and a `Consumer`.
+The code above create a React context `UserContext` and gives us a `Provider` and a `Consumer`.
-`Provider` as the name implies is the component that provides the value to be used by other component while
+`Provider` as the name implies is the component that provides the value that will be accessed globally by other
-`Consumer` is a component consuming or rather using this value.
+components while `Consumer` is a component that has direct access to the global variable.

-`React.createContext` takes a `defaultValue` which as you can see above in our case I have set to `null`.
-The
+`React.createContext` takes a `defaultValue` as you can see above.
+In our case, we set the `defaultValue` to
-`defaultValue` is only used when the `Consumer` can not find a matching `Provider` above the component tree.
-This is
+`null`.
+The `defaultValue` is only used when the `Consumer` can not find a matching `Provider` above the component
-mostly useful during testing when you don't want to wrap your components in a `Provider`.
-Passing `undefined` as the
+tree.
+This is mostly useful during testing when you don't want to wrap your components in a `Provider`{% sidenote
-`defaultValue` does not cause the consuming components to use this value.
+'context-undefined-default-value' 'Passing `undefined` as the `defaultValue` does not cause the consuming components to
+use this value. ' %}.

 ## Providing Context